How to Clean Your 3D Printer’s Nozzle (Without Losing Your Sanity)

 -

-Cool the nozzle down to around 90°C for PLA (or 130°C for ABS).
+Cool the nozzle down to about 90°C for PLA (130°C for ABS).
+The goal is for the filament to be solid enough to grab gunk without snapping.

 -